top of page

 • During the refreshment break, how are the students matched up?

 During our refreshment break the students will have an opportunity to work on communication skills while enjoying a quick snack.
 We use this time to reinforce the principles of communication, mutual respect, and serving others.
 Sometimes the lines are separated randomly by girls and boys and sometimes they are allowed to be matched with friends.
 Learning to serve others is a valuable life skill.
 Sometimes boys and girls are matched together, while other times girls may be matched with girls and boys matched with boys.
-These variations give your students the the opportunity to practice starting up a conversation with all different types of people whether they already know them or not.
+These variations give your students the opportunity to practice starting up a conversation with all different types of people whether they already know them or not.

 • If my student misses a class, can they make it up?